Bobby Jones (jonesbo04)

 Jones rose through the Brewers' organization, playing at Beloit (Midwest League, low A) in 1993 and Stockton (California League, high A) in 1994.
 Following the 1994 season, the Colorado Rockies chose Jones in the minor league phase of the 1994 Rule V Draft.

 In 1995, Jones spent most of the season with the New Haven Ravens (Eastern League, AA), who lost the league championship series to Reading.
 Around the All-Star break, he spent a month with the Colorado Springs Sky Sox (Pacific Coast League, AAA).
-He was back with the Sky Sox in 1996 and 1997, and he was 5-1 when the Rockies called him up to replace the injured Bill Swift on the roster.
-Jones made his Major League debut at Shea Stadium against his boyhood team, the New York Mets.
-He got no decision in that game, won by the Mets, but earned the victory in his next start, at Coors Field against the Houston Astros.
+He was back with the Sky Sox in 1996 and 1997, and he was 5-1 that second season when the Rockies called him up to replace the injured Bill Swift on the roster.
+Jones made his major league debut at Shea Stadium against his boyhood team, the New York Mets, on May 18th.
+He got a no-decision in that game, won by the Mets, but earned the victory in his next start, at Coors Field against the Houston Astros.

 Jones spent all of 1998 and most of 1999 with the Denver club, splitting his time between the starting rotation and the bullpen.
 In early 2000, the Rockies traded Jones to the Mets, meaning he and Bobby J. Jones were now on the same roster.
 The two had faced each other in a 1998 game, with the Rockies' pitcher earning the victory.

 Jones spent the 2001 season on the disabled list, but came back to the Mets in 2002 before being traded to the San Diego Padres, ironically becoming reunited there with Bobby J. Jones.
 He spent 2003 in Triple-A, starting with the Richmond Braves and finishing with the Omaha Royals.
-He was a non-roster invitee at 2004 Boston Red Sox spring training in Fort Myers and made the big club from there but then went into rehabilitation.
+He was a non-roster invitee in spring training in 2004 with the Boston Red Sox in Fort Myers and made the big club from there, but after 3 games, his last at the major league level, he went into rehabilitation.
 After a brief stint with the independent Newark Bears in 2005, the Chicago White Sox picked him up and assigned him to Triple-A Charlotte.